The roots of fascism

 What is fascist rhetoric?

 Over the gates into the Nazi extermination camps of Auschwitz and of Buchenwald are written the words: ARBEIT MACHT FREI – work shall make you free.

 ‘They’ can be cured by hard work and the fear of destitution.

 To go further with this premise and stick with Glasgow, a working class Labour politician (not Tory!) a Glaswegian, coined the phrase “the something for nothing society”.
 Coming from a socialist this was a shock.
 She was saying there are poor and vulnerable so work shy they will take social security and unemployment benefit rather than find work.

 The original name of the Nazi Party was the ‘German Worker’s Party’.
 The party’s doctrine was seek out, beat up, and if there is no change in behaviour fine or jail the work shy.
 They loathed unions.
 That is why one has to be careful when criticising a union when it purports to be helping its members.

 Fascist ideology abhors welfare.
 It hates anybody that does not create wealth.
 The fascist, Hitler, Mussolini, Franco – they and there adherents are all the same – they aver welfare robs the individual of the capacity to look after him or herself.

 A fascist state announces it will not use the nations wealth to support welfare ‘scroungers’.
 The unemployed are too lazy to ‘get on a bicycle and look for work’.

 The vulnerable who won’t stray far from their home in their wheelchair are not to be pitied.
 They should lose state benefits.
+That is the core of the fascist creed.
 Us and them.